|

 down less ballast than originally intended,

 especially between the rails.
+This would make sure there would be no

-there would be no problems with wheel flanges,
+problems with wheel flanges, and potentially

-and potentially "underdone" spots could
+"underdone" spots could always be

-always be touched up later.
+touched up later.

 |